icssc/docs/pages/anteaterapi/contributor/application-architecture/index.md

 # Application Architecture

-PeterPortal API consists of four main components:
+Anteater API consists of four main components:

 - the API,
 - the maintenance tooling used to keep the API's data up to date,